MicrosoftDocs/win32/desktop-src/Msi/installer-filehash.md

-﻿---
+---
-Description: 'The FileHash method of the Installer Object takes the path to a file and returns a 128-bit hash of that file.
+Description: The FileHash method of the Installer Object takes the path to a file and returns a 128-bit hash of that file.
 The file hash information is returned as a Record Object.
-The entire 128-bit file hash is returned as four 32-bit IntegerData property fields.' ms.assetid: '065ffde1-4d7c-4e71-9315-7926d4cd38ed'
+The entire 128-bit file hash is returned as four 32-bit IntegerData property fields. ms.assetid: 065ffde1-4d7c-4e71-9315-7926d4cd38ed
-title: 'Installer.FileHash method'
+title: Installer.FileHash method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.FileHash method

 The **FileHash** method of the [**Installer Object**](installer-object.md) takes the path to a file and returns a 128-bit hash of that file.
 The file hash information is returned as a [**Record Object**](record-object.md).
 The entire 128-bit file hash is returned as four 32-bit [**IntegerData**](record-integerdata.md) property fields.

-The values returned in the [**Record Object**](record-object.md) correspond to the four fields of the [**MSIFILEHASHINFO**](msifilehashinfo.md) structure returned by [**MsiGetFileHash**](msigetfilehash.md).
+The values returned in the [**Record Object**](record-object.md) correspond to the four fields of the [**MSIFILEHASHINFO**](/windows/win32/Msi/ns-msi-_msifilehashinfo?branch=master) structure returned by [**MsiGetFileHash**](/windows/win32/Msi/nf-msi-msigetfilehasha?branch=master).
 The numbering of four fields is 1-based in the [MsiFileHash Table](msifilehash-table.md).

 -   Field 1 corresponds to the HashPart1 column.
 -   Field 2 corresponds to the HashPart2 column.